Referral marketing: Double vs single sided rewards

 Whereas a double-sided referral program offers a referral reward to the person making the referrals as well as a referral incentive to the friend, colleague, or family member that has been referred.
 Also known as the referee or the person invited.

 Double-sided referral programs are generally more successful than single sided ones.
 This is because customers feel much more comfortable making referrals when they know that the person they are referring will also benefit in some way.
-This does not always have to be a cash incentive, it could be an upgrade to your business, a free gift, or even access to exclusive content.
+This does not always have to be a cash incentive, it could be an upgrade to a business, a free gift, or access to exclusive content.

 Additionally, if a friend or family member receives a discount or incentive of sorts, it increases the likelihood that they will choose one business over another.